W Idioms

 - a statement saying that one is fired from his or her job

-He was given his walking papers from his company last week.
+My friend was given his walking papers from his company last week.

 waltz off with (something)

-- to take, get or win easily
+- to take something away easily, to get or win something easily

-My favorite team waltzed off with the championship last night.
+Our team waltzed off with the championship last night.

 want for nothing

-- have everything one needs or wishes
+- to have everything that one needs or wishes

 My sister and her husband both have good jobs and they want for nothing.

-warm one`s blood/heart
+warm one`s heart

-- make one feel warm or excited
+- to make one feel warm or excited

 The sight of the small boy helping the old woman warmed the heart of the people on the street.